pbadenski/git-svn-merge/README.md

     git svn dcommit

-If you receive an error continue with:
+If you receive an error after fixing the problem continue with:

     git svn merge --continue

+You can also use cherrypicking (which is a thin wrapper on 'git cherry-pick')

+    git svn cherry-pick <commit>

 See bash test scripts to get more idea on how to use it and what's exactly going on.